gernat/btools/.github/README.md

 # License

-This software is distributed under the [GNU Affero General Public License v3 license](https://github.com/gernat/btools/blob/master/LICENSE) and uses third party software that is distributed under its own terms.
+This software is distributed under the [GNU Affero General Public License v3 license](https://github.com/gernat/btools/blob/master/LICENSE), which means its free and open-source software. :-) It is based on third party libraries that are distributed under their own terms.

 # Contact